Damocles-fr/PPJF/JellyfinServiceAutomation_v2.0/README.md

    - In the new windows, click Users or groups, then find your UserName, you can type your Windows Username in the box then click Verify, then OK
 	Save & exit

-## 📊 Supported Browsers
+## Supported Browsers

-The installer will detect installed browsers automatically.
+The installer will detect an installed browsers automatically or select :

-**Best for PotPlayer:**
+**Best ⭐:**
 - **LibreWolf** ⭐ (Recommended)
 - **Firefox** ⭐ (All editions)
 - **Waterfox** ⭐ (All editions)